dani95rico/Signal-Representation-Circuit/README.md

 # Signal-Representation-Circuit-Java
 Example of how to represent the signal on a circuit with multiples components.
-Java lenguage